Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Theoretical Analysis

-\begin{theorem} For the rescaled thruster model \eqref{4DSystem} in the HTC case, and considering $\eps_\psi>0$, the system undergoes a Hopf bifurcation for the control values \eqref{function_eps} which is supercritical if $\int_0^{2\pi}\chi(\varphi)\dd\varphi<0$ and subcritical for positive sign.
-Furthermore, the leading order amplitude of the periodic orbit is given by
+\begin{theorem} {\black Let $\eps_\psi>0$ and $x_T<\xTs$, if $x_{T_2}<x_{T_1}$, or $x_T<x_{T_1}$, if $x_{T_1}<x_{T_2}$; see \eqref{e:xTthresholds}.
+Then, as the control parameter values cross the stability boundary \eqref{function_eps}, the straight motion equilibrium} undergoes a Hopf bifurcation which is supercritical if {\black $\Sigma<0$} and subcritical {\black if $\Sigma>0$}.
+Furthermore, {\black in terms of the real part $\mu$ of the critical eigenvalues,} the amplitude of the periodic orbit is given by

 \end{theorem}